 Here’s one of the most popular questions frequently asked by students: How to learn and earn at the same time?
 Well, one way of figuring that out is to take up part-time jobs.
 But, let’s all face it that part-time jobs could take a toll on our leisure hours and can even get exhausting at times.
 Apprenticeships, on the other hand, could be a great solution to this.
 It is a way of learning the skills necessary for various careers while earning at the same time.
 If you do not wish to go for a full-time higher education but still want to gain extra qualifications, an apprenticeship would be perfect for you.
 You may work for three to four days a week, and study on the other days at your designated training centre.
 Most apprenticeships usually take about 4 to 5 years to complete.
 So, if you’re wondering about how to apply for an apprenticeship, this article covers everything you need to know in this regard.

-- Business Involvement: As a high-school graduate, you can get direct access to entry-level jobs, involving yourself in the business you’re interested in.
+- Business Involvement: As a high-school graduate, you can get direct access to entry-level jobs across countries, involving yourself in the business you’re interested in.
 You do not require a college degree for the same.

 - Structured On-The-Job Training: As an apprentice trainee, you will get the opportunity to receive training alongside working.
 This will enable you to understand the nuances of the industry by training you in the required direction.